ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

    But this biological study really helped solidify some ethereal concepts.

-   See August_B 2025 for some thoughts.
+   See August 2nd 2025 for some thoughts.

       - July 2025, Updated August 2025